 |1.
-Clean||Bonding surfaces must be free of any contaminants such as grease, oil, wax or mold release.
-Clean contaminated surfaces with lacquer thinner, acetone or other appropriate solvent.
+Clean||Epoxy bonding surfaces must be free of any contaminants such as grease, oil, wax or mold release.
+Clean contaminated surfaces with lacquer thinner, acetone or another appropriate solvent.
 Wipe the surface with paper towels before the solvent dries.
 Clean surfaces before sanding to avoid sanding the contaminant into the surface.
 Follow all safety precautions when working with solvents.|

 |2.
-Dry||All bonding surfaces must be as dry as possible for good adhesion.
-If necessary, accelerate drying by warming the bonding surface with a hot air gun, hair dryer or heat lamp.
+Dry||All epoxy bonding surfaces must be as dry as possible for good adhesion.
+Accelerate drying by warming the bonding surface with a hot air gun, hair dryer or heat lamp.
 Use fans to move the air in confined or enclosed spaces.
 Watch for condensation when working outdoors or whenever the temperature of the work environment changes.|

 |3.
-Sanded||Sand smooth non-porous surfaces—thoroughly abrade the surface.
+Sanded||Before applying epoxy, sand smooth non-porous surfaces—thoroughly abrade the surface.
 80-grit aluminum oxide paper will provide a good texture for the epoxy to “key” into.
 Be sure the surface to be bonded is solid.
 Remove any flaking, chalking, blistering, or old coating before sanding.
 Remove all dust after sanding.|

-Special preparation for various materials
+Surface preparation for various materials

-Cured epoxy– Unless you’re using WEST SYSTEM’s blush-free 207 Special Clear Hardener, amine blush may appear as a wax-like film on cured epoxy surfaces.
+Unless you’re using WEST SYSTEM’s blush-free 207 Special Clear Hardener, amine blush may appear as a wax-like film on cured epoxy surfaces.
 It is a by-product of the curing process and may be more noticeable in cool, moist conditions.
 Amine blush can clog sandpaper and inhibit subsequent bonding, but this inert substance can easily be removed.

 To remove the blush, wash the surface with clean water (not solvent) and an abrasive pad, such as Scotch-brite(TM) 7447 General Purpose Hand Pads.
 Dry the surface with paper towels to remove the dissolved blush before it dries on the surface.
 Sand any remaining glossy areas with 80-grit sandpaper.
-Wet-sanding will also remove the amine blush.
+Wet-sanding the epoxy will also remove the amine blush.
 If a release fabric is applied over the surface of fresh epoxy, amine blush will be removed when the release fabric is peeled from the cured epoxy and no additional sanding is required.